TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 machines.
 ```
 - Closure under Boolean Operations: The language should be closed under
-    if-then-else with equality-to-zero conditionals, so iff, g, hare programs inL, then
+    if-then-else with equality-to-zero conditionals, so if f, g, hare programs in 𝓛, then
-    so is “iff(x) = 0theng(x)elseh(x)”.
-In other words,Lshould be closed under
+    so is “if f (𝒳) = 0 then g (𝒳) else h (𝒳)”.
+In other words, 𝓛 should be closed under
     union, intersection, and complementation^27.

 The next requirement arises when considering the case of changing the law.
 Suppose